Camera lens buying guide

 - Polarization filter: Reduces reflections from, for example water

-Backlight protection: Most lenses have a backlight protector, either built-in, or attached to the front of the lens.
-The protection prevents random light that can shine in the pictures.
-It is also an excellent protection if you lose the lens or hit it.
+Flare protection: Most lenses have a lens hood, either built-in, or attached to the front of the lens.
+The hood prevents random light that can create unwanted flares in the pictures.
+It is also an excellent protection if you drop the lens or hit it.
 If you add a good UV filter it reduces the risk of damage even more.